semihcihan/storeconfig/Project.md

 To address the challenge of managing over 170 individual prices, a new command will be introduced to automate this process.

+## API Limitations

+### App Availability Limitations

+The App Store Connect API has significant limitations regarding app-level availability management:

+#### `availableInNewTerritories` Field

+- **Cannot be updated after creation:** Once an app availability is created, the `availableInNewTerritories` field cannot be modified via the API.
+- **No DELETE endpoint:** There is no documented DELETE endpoint for `/v2/appAvailabilities/{id}`.
+- **No PATCH/PUT endpoint:** There is no documented PATCH or PUT endpoint for updating app availability.
+- **One-to-one relationship:** Each app can only have one app availability object.
+Attempting to create a second one results in a 409 Conflict error.
+- **No relationship deletion:** The relationship between an app and its availability cannot be broken or deleted via the API.

 ## CLI Commands

 - `app-store-sync new`: Creates a sample `iaps.json` file.